Printlab Autodesk

 Before moving on to the next toolkit, you should have achieved the below objectives.

-2. I can plan and implement a human-centred design strategy to develop empathy for an end user.
+1. I planned and implemented a human-centred design strategy to develop empathy for an end user.

 Go to Next Toolkit – Idea Generation